 By Catherine Winter

-I grow a variety of herbs and perennial greens in my potager garden, just outside my kitchen door.
-As such, it’s always a delight to bite into the first, lemony sorrel leaves when they show up after the long, cold Quebec winter.
+These perennial greens grow in a large patch right beside my front patio.
+After 7 months of snow, it’s always a delight to bite into the first, lemony sorrel leaves when they show up.

-Springtime came earlier than usual this year (which was a delightful surprise), so I have chives and thyme coming up as well.
+Springtime came earlier than usual this year (which was a delightful surprise), so I have chives and winter savory coming up too.
 Since the evenings out here are still quite chilly, I decide to gather a bunch of sorrel and put some soup together for dinner.

-I grew up with sauerampfer soup, but my family’s recipe was very heavy on cream and egg yolks, which I find way too heavy.
-I’ve adapted my own recipe to incorporate whatever’s in season (and in the fridge).
-This omits the cream and eggs: I use fat-free plain yoghurt instead.
+I grew up with sauerampfer soup, but my family’s recipe was very heavy on cream and egg yolks, which I find way too rich.
+As a result, I’ve adapted my own recipe to incorporate whatever’s in season (and in the fridge).
+This omits the cream and eggs: I just use plain Greek yogurt or Skyr instead.

 Olive oil or butter or Earth Balance (for frying)